Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

 - EP-13 End: It took me again some try and Error cause the Original Code forced some Trouble.
 But Builders now build Extensions and Roads as they should.
 - EP-14 End: If u just update to the new Code and load it up you'll get a undefined error when pushing rm.extensionIdsAssigned.
 Just change the Memory-Version to get rid of it.
 Via ingame: cc.setMem(number) or direct in the Code in the Memory.ts.
 - EP-15 End: I had trouble again cause of the notRoadNeedingRepair variable which again is exported Empty from RoomManager.
 To keep it simple i just copied the Code from scanRoom to the builder. its not pretty, but it works.
+- EP-End: The Code should work correct.
+Anyway, i watched the last Commits of KarateSnoopy and he changed a lot compared to his last episode code.
+I think it's more easy to download his actual code and read it with your knowlege now, than rewrite all.
+There are LOTS of changes.
+Feel free to go from here on your own. either rewrite the code using his last commit, or download it, or try to go on from here on your own.
+GLHF.

 ### Helper